Taylorgtyler/personal-site/site/src/content/projects/pipeweave/index.md

 It didn't take long for me to realize there weren't a whole lot of tools that were designed to just build simple and scalable data pipelines for those that airflow or dagster were overkill for.

 Since then, I've moved on to other companies and found similar issues and decided to take my crack at building a pipeline tool.
-Full disclosure, I may open source the python version when I convert the main project to Go for performance and monetization reasons.
+The Python version is currently open source and available on PyPi.

 Welcome to Pipeweave.